 The governing equations that drive this model are lateral- and layer-averaged.
 Therefore, the model assumes that the lateral variations in velocities, temperatures, and constituents are negligible.
 These assumptions may not be suitable for larger water bodies that exhibit significant lateral variations in temperature.
-For the model used in this report, it is assumed that the temperature variations across individual model segments are negligible such that the width-averaged approach is acceptable.
+For the model used in this report, it is assumed that the temperature variations among individual model segments are negligible.
 This model uses the scheme - TKE (Turbulent kinetic energy) - to model vertical turbulence.
 This model neglects vertical momentum and assumes that there is no significant vertical acceleration in the model domain.
 Transport scheme - ULTIMATE - is used with a vertical time-weighting factor (THETA) 0.5.